davecthomas/embedding_label_clusters/README.md

     "user_login" VARCHAR(256),
     "body" TEXT,
     "created_at" TIMESTAMP_NTZ,
-    "label" VARCHAR(50) -- this is our classification column );
+    "label" TEXT, -- this is our classification column "quality_score" INT -- since we're classifying, why not evaluate the overall quality of the cluster too?
+);
 ```